cloudinary-training/cld-upload-presets/README.md

-# Upload Presets Demo Repo for Training
+# Upload Presets Demo Repo for Training/Tutorial

 In this module we walk through how to programmatically create two different upload presets and then use those presets to upload assets to Cloudinary.
 We also take a peek at a more complex preset that you could use to process short form video.